leilahaghju/Demo-k8s-components-deployed-on-DockerDesktop/README.md

 1) For ingress-controller i use this yaml file: kubectl apply -f https://raw.githubusercontent.com/kubernetes/ingress-nginx/controller-v1.5.1/deploy/static/provider/cloud/deploy.yaml

-2) all componnets are installed in ingress-nginx namespacce
+2) all componnets are installed in ingress-nginx namespace and just by running:  "kubectl apply -f "file.yaml""

 3) You should insert base64 words in  your secrets.yaml file. to do this you can simply run:   echo -n ""yourtext"|base64